zuixjs/zuix-web-starter/source/content/liquid-tags/index.md

 ```
 {% endraw %}

-In the previous example the tag `button` is loaded from `./templates/tags/button.js`.
+In the previous example the tag `button` is loaded from [`./templates/tags/button.js`](https://github.com/zuixjs/zuix-web-starter/blob/master/templates/tags/button.js).
 The first option for this button tag
-is the anchor name / URL link to be opened when the button is clicked (`#test-link-1` in this case).
+is the anchor name or URL to be opened when the button is clicked (`#test-link-1` in this case).

-For instance, consider the following code:
+In this other example a media browser component is entirely configured using just simple text (YAML formatted configuration):

 ```liquid
 {%- raw -%}